-HVAC contractors will use a third party when offering financing.
+HVAC contractors will use a third party when offering to finance.
 This means homeowners have an additional contact they need to go through, which to some is a hassle.
-The contract you receive is also based off your credit.
+The contract you receive is also based on your credit.
 The worse the credit, the higher the interest rate may be.
 If your credit is really bad, you may need a consignor on your loan.

 Maintenance and repairs will also be up to you to take care of.
 Everything eventually breaks down and you will be on the hook for those costs.

-A quick Google search will bring up plenty of articles with first hand homeowner opinions of both renting and financing if you are interested in reading more.
+A quick Google search will bring up plenty of articles with first-hand homeowner opinions of both renting and financing if you are interested in reading more.
 Every homeowner’s needs and financial situation are different.
-Wether you are considering renting or financing, I strongly recommend researching both options and double checking for any fine print clauses that might not be too favourable to you.
+Whether you are considering renting or financing, I strongly recommend researching both options and double-checking for any fine print clauses that might not be too favourable to you.
 Both payment options have their ups and downs which I hope I have explained in this post.
 Family Plumbing is always available to talk to if you want to discuss either option further.